JohnBashombe/personal-porfolio-website/README.md

-# ✅✅✅ NEXT.JS TEMPLATE WITH TYPESCRIPT ✅✅✅
+# Ntavigwa Bashombe - Portfolio

 This is a well documented template for any project with Next and TypeScript